Joseph Cook: World War I

 maintenance would be borne by this Government" – and to give the British Admiralty control of the Royal Australian Navy "when desired".
 Australia's offer was made 40 hours before the United Kingdom declared war on Germany, and it has been suggested that it may have intensified the pressure on the British government to enter the war, along with similar offers made by Canada and New Zealand.
 The United Kingdom formally accepted Australia's offer on 6 August, and Cook subsequently authorised the creation of the Australian Imperial Force and the Australian Naval and Military Expeditionary Force; the latter captured and then occupied German New Guinea within a few months.
 Writing in 1962, Malcolm Henry Ellis described him as "the activator and originator of Australia's war effort".

+Cook would have three sons serve in the AIF during the war, one of whom was twice wounded at Gallipoli but miraculously survived.